Abner0214/Basic_digital_image_processing/README.md

-# 1. Basic Digital Image Processing Application(HW.py)
+# Basic Digital Image Processing Application
+`/HW`

 This project is a Python application for basic digital image processing(homework from NSYSU CSE course).
 It allows users to perform various operations on images such as opening, saving, displaying, adjusting contrast and brightness, resizing, rotating, and applying spatial filters.
 It also supports processing both grayscale and color images, including transformations like RGB to HSI conversion, and enhancing details using RGB complements.
 The application is built using Tkinter for the GUI, PIL for image handling, and matplotlib for plotting histograms and image transformations.